martindb/mpcnc_posts_processor/README.md

 This is modified fork of https://github.com/martindb/mpcnc_posts_processor

-CAM posts processor for use with Fusion 360 and MPCNC (www.vicious1.com) with RAMPS/Marlin
+CAM posts processor for use with Fusion 360 and [MPCNC](https://www.v1engineering.com/assembly/) with RAMPS/Marlin

 Some design points:
 - Setup operation types: Milling, Water/Laser/Plasma